tovmeod/time-entry/setup_instructions.md

 ## Security Considerations

-### Client-Side Credentials
+### Client-Side Authentication
-- The CLIENT_ID and API_KEY are visible in the client-side code
+- The CLIENT_ID is visible in the client-side code
 - This is acceptable for this application because:
   * The OAuth flow requires client-side implementation
-  * These credentials are restricted by domain in Google Cloud Console
+  * The OAuth flow provides secure authentication
   * Additional security is provided by OAuth consent screen
+  * Access tokens are securely handled and stored

 ### Best Practices
 1. Set up proper domain restrictions in Google Cloud Console
-2. Regularly monitor API usage in Google Cloud Console
+2. Regularly monitor OAuth usage in Google Cloud Console
-3. Keep the API key's scope limited to necessary APIs only
-4. Never commit actual credentials to version control
+3. Never commit actual credentials to version control
-5. Use environment variables or configuration files for local development
+4. Use environment variables or configuration files for local development
+5. Regularly review authorized applications and revoke unused access

 ## Troubleshooting